 - Example In A Sentence: I would like to dip my toes in the water and see how the new product would work in this market.

-- Meaning: To not to be thinking clearly about a given situation.
+- Meaning: To not think clearly about a certain situation.

 - Meaning: to get out of a stressful situation, usually related to a lot of work.

 - Example In A Sentence: There is a ton of paperwork on my desk, but no matter how hard I try, I can’t seem to get my head above water.
 Do you think Stephen could help me?

 - Example In A Sentence: Shelby celebrated her new venture with a bottle of bubble water.